gitterHQ/vat-calculator/README.md

 # vat-calculator

 Calculate European VAT rates.
 Designed to deal with the MOSS directive after 1 January 2015.
-For dates prior to that, will use current VAT rates.
+For dates prior to that, will use current VAT rules.

 ```shell
 npm install vat-calculator